DeanElec/Compact-high-efficiency-illumination-systems-for-in-orbit-microscopy/README.md

 ***
 ## Project Evaluation
-The project overall was a success as the system was able to take both bright field and dark field images with high enough resolution and resolving power to accurate image Diatoms, C.elegans and Buccal Epithelial Cells.
+The project overall was a success as the system was able to take both bright field and dark field images with high enough resolution and resolving power to accurate image Diatoms, C.elegans and Buccal Epithelial Cells, however the code was not developed to run autonomously but the code developed for the Raspberry Pi as part of the GUI control could be quickly and easily modified to make a autonomous system due directly relevent code wrote in a generic way such that it can be reused.

 Due to cost restraint a set of cheap lenses were used, but the datasheet that came with these lenses had all incorrect parameters such as FOV or MOD.
 For this reason significant time was spent characterising the lenses so the data could be relied upon.